letta-ai/characterai-memory/README.md

-# CharacterPlus: Build Character AI with Memory Using Letta
+# CharacterPlus: Character AI with Memory Using Letta

 <div align="center">